A tower connecting gauge groups to string topology: Examples and calculations

 \begin{ex} Taking $B = *$ and $E = Y$ for any based space $Y$ gives

 with $n$th layer

 This coincides with Arone's tower in \cite{arone_snaith}, and therefore converges when the connectivity of $Y$ is at least the dimension of $X$.
 It is curious that the Taylor tower in the $Y$ variable should agree with the polynomial interpolation tower in the $X$ variable.
-We also expect this to happen in the case $B \neq *$, though we do not prove this here. \end{ex}
+This seems to happen in the more general case $B \neq *$ as well. \end{ex}

 \begin{ex} If $X = S^1$ and $Y$ is simply connected then the $n$th layer of the tower is

 If $Y = \Sigma Z$ with $Z$ connected, then the $n$th layer is

 It is well known that the tower splits in this case (\cite{arone_snaith}, \cite{bodigheimer1987stable}):